projectcalico/calico/calico/reference/host-endpoints/selector.md

 description: Apply ordered policies to endpoints that match specific label selectors.
 canonical_url: '/reference/host-endpoints/selector'
 ---

-We recommend using selector-based security policy with host endpoints.
+/nWe recommend using selector-based security policy with host endpoints.
 This allows ordered policy to be applied to endpoints that match particular label selectors.